miguelmartin75/anax/examples/3 Movement/README.md

 <img src="movement.gif" alt="Movement">
 </div>

-This example provides a basic understanding of how to render objects within your game using an entity system approach.
+This example provides a basic understanding of how to handle movement, along with animating your moving objects.

+> **NOTE:**
+>
+> There are multiple ways to solve animating your moving object, don't think that the way this example approaches to solve this is the best way.

 # Controls